PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the managed values for `yolov9` (`3.0517578125e-05`) and `sgscsh` (`2.5331974029541016e-07`).

+General Concat input-adapter recovery is owned by `passes/concat_input_adapter_layout.py`.
+The former lowerer helper rebuilt full producer and consumer maps inside an unbounded fixed-point loop.
+It is now a thin compatibility dispatcher at its three direct production positions and its conservative safe-transpose fallback position.
+Direct production calls receive the Session `LayoutState`; the no-keyword fallback entry remains compatible.

+The indexed root is a rank-four channel-axis Concat.
+Each input branch must be the private output of a typed NHWC-to-NCHW Transpose, or one of the historical thirteen unary operations fed by that Transpose or by an exactly equivalent singleton-channel NHWC-to-NCHW Reshape.
+Direct and unary forms may be mixed.
+Repeated input slots reuse one branch plan so shared metadata is changed once.
+The accepted Transpose, Reshape, and unary intermediates cannot be public or have unrelated consumers.

+Every static and dynamic view, dtype, per-tensor quantization, explicit or unknown layout, producer and consumer relation, graph-order relation, typed constant, unary view, and derived NHWC Concat output is proven before a plan exists.
+The original NCHW Concat output name, metadata, graph-output role, and existing consumers are preserved through one terminal compatibility Transpose.
+If no proven permutation buffer is available, the plan creates one deterministic INT32 constant.
+Per-axis quantization, malformed or produced constants, duplicate producers, unresolved sources, unsafe fan-out, and stale or backward edges reject the complete candidate before mutation.

+The immutable plan contains branch classification, adapter removals, unary rewires, metadata/layout updates, Concat changes, permutation ownership, terminal insertion, tensor/operator contracts, and graph boundaries.
+It is fully resolved again immediately before apply.
+A graph-ordered candidate list, candidate-only operation, and an explicit rewrite limit replace the raw scan and fixed-point loop.
+One differential `ModelIRGraphIndex` maintains all rewrites, removals, and insertions.
+TensorIR and Session `LayoutState` are updated together, and pruning retains the historical zero-match side effect.

+Sequential characterization retained three first-invocation direct groups in `yolov9` and two second-invocation direct groups in `sgscsh`; the other seven invocations were zero-match.
+The preceding Split/mixed-Concat owner did not claim those groups.
+Thirty-six dedicated cases and two existing active fixtures cover direct, unary, singleton-Reshape, dynamic, public-boundary, repeated-slot, stale-plan, bounded dispatch, safe-bundle, determinism, and transactional rejection behavior.
+The related owner and architecture gate passes 561 tests.
+Identical conversion-only invocations against checkpoint `f5505052` reproduce all ten fixed artifacts across `yolov9` and `sgscsh`;
+separate sequential `-cotof` checks remain below `1e-1`.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter